cerebral/overmind/packages/overmind-website/guides/beginner/01_getstarted.md

 h(Example, { name: "guide/getstarted/effects" })
 ```

 We can expose any kind of side effects to our Overmind instance.
 Think of it as injecting libraries and tools.
-For example, it could be the [axios]() library itself, some class instance we created or just a plain object as we see in this example.
-Doing this injection keeps our operation functions pure and Overmind knows when these injected libraries are accessed.
+For example, it could be the [axios](https://www.npmjs.com/package/axios) library itself, some class instance we created or just a plain object as we see in this example.
+Doing this injection keeps our actions pure and Overmind knows when these injected libraries are accessed.

 ## Devtools